Skip to content

 Limoux

 Famed for the longest carnival in Europe and its excellent sparkling wine “Blanquette de Limoux” which is produced using the Champagne process.
 Cooking fans should earmark Fridays, the market day, with many delicious local products on sale.
-Limoux also has a good range of shops and restaurants.
+Limoux also has a good range of shops and restaurants and a very nice square that invites to chill with a drink..

 Carcassonne